quanhengzhuang/gtm/README.md

 | CertainPartner | | Yes | |

 You can find the interface definitions of these three partners in `partner.go`.

+Why should Partner be divided into types?

+Just to reduce the implementation of the rollback method.
+The rollback method not only increases the development cost, but also increases the complexity of the software.
+At the same time, because the rollback is not easy to test, it is easy to produce bugs.

+Different types do increase the difficulty of understanding, but when realizing business requirements, it is reasonable to understand the business in depth.

 ## Usage
 ### Install